JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 Methods for identifying UI control keys are in the [Finding Attribute Keys for UI Controls](#finding-attribute-keys-for-ui-controls) section.

 #### Customizing the Border Appearance of Specific UI Controls

-Adding a key-value pair to the `"ui": {}` section of a Theme description file customizes the appearance of borders for specific UI control types.
+Adding a key-value pair to the `ui` section of a theme description file customizes the appearance of borders for specific UI control types.

 The following example sets a new border width and color for all windows: